Ayush170-Future/todo-app-react-native/README.md

 - Add new tasks with a title and category.
 - Mark tasks as completed.
 - View all tasks in a list format.
+- Pie Chart of percentage completed and pending tasks.
 - Delete tasks when no longer needed.

 ## State Management